 Sports facilities at the school include a learners and 25m swimming pool, cricket nets, playing fields and an indoor sports hall.
 A separate, well-equipped, grassed playing area is available for students in Foundation 2 to Year 2.

-If you would like to read the full inspection report - and we strongly advise you to do so in order to understand the reasons behind the ratings - you will find it here.
+If you would like to read the abbreviated inspection report - and we strongly advise you to do so in order to understand the details of the ratings and indicators of those areas that still require improvement - you will find it here.

 Given the size of the school, it has to be said that this is a relatively small sample, but as is often the case, it is less satisfied parents who take the time to comment.

-If you are a parent, teacher or student at GEMS Cambridge International School Abu Dhabi, please share your experience and opinions and take our survey here.
+In order to enable us to provide a representative view of the school with other potential members of your community, if you are a parent, teacher or senior student at GEMS Cambridge International School Abu Dhabi, please share your experience and opinions by taking our survey here.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.